 An investment in coal may not be as sexy as one in lithium or cobalt, but to Julian Treger, Anglo Pacific’s chief executive, it makes a lot of sense.

 Mining, he argues, is a perfect way for investors to mix the old with the new: As enthusiasm for the latest fad ebbs and flows there’s always one element of certainty, that the materials for whatever it is that’s being made will have to be mined.

 Hence, there’s been a boom in the lithium mining sector in response to hype about electric car batteries, with cobalt slipstreaming along behind.
 Copper has enjoyed some benefit from this narrative too, as the thinking is that more wiring will be needed in electric vehicles than in petrol-powered ones.

-And in the case of coal, there’s power.
 How much power is being used to mine the cryptocurrencies that are sweeping through world markets at the moment?
-That’s hard to quantify, but it has been notable that a US investor in Atlantic Power Corp (NYSE:AT) has been urging it to use surplus electricity to mine cryptos, while in China the authorities are said to have curbed power supply to known cryptocurrency miners.
+That’s hard to quantify, but it has been notable that a US investor in Atlantic Power Corp (NYSE:AT) has been urging the company to use surplus electricity to mine cryptos, while in China, the authorities are said to have curbed power supply to known cryptocurrency miners.

 In the US, much of the power generated for use in Tesla’s electric vehicles actually comes from steam-powered coal stations, an irony not lost on Treger.
 “These cars are powered by steam, as they were 120 years ago,” he muses.

 Perhaps even more significantly for the longer-term, an immense amount of power is used to cool the world’s computers and to keep them cool, and in many countries, particularly outside of Europe, that means coal.

 “It’s pretty unfortunate for UK investors that there’s a perception that coal is done for,” says Treger.
 “But demand continues to grow in absolute terms, although its share is falling.”